FusionPixelStudio/Davinci-Resolve-Functions-Toolkit/README.md

 # Extension Settings

+- `davinci-resolve-function-toolkit.UserScriptsPath`: Where are your Davinci Resolve User Scripts stored?
-- `davinci-resolve-function-toolkit.ScriptsPath`: Where are your Davinci Resolve Scripts stored?
+- `davinci-resolve-function-toolkit.GlobalScriptsPath`: Where are your Davinci Resolve Global Scripts stored?
 - `davinci-resolve-function-toolkit.WorkflowIntegrationPath`: Where are your Davinci Resolve Workflow Integration Plugins stored?

 ---